Approved: March 24, 2017

 Only members of the College may perform the controlled acts which they are legally authorized to perform and members must not permit non-members to perform them except as described in 4.3.1 below.

-4.3.1 Supervision of Members Holding Certificates Authorizing Supervised Practice and Other Individuals in the Course of Fulfilling the Requirements to become a Member of a College whose Members are Authorized to Perform a Controlled Act
+4.3.1 Supervision of Members Holding Certificates Authorizing Supervised Practice and Other Individuals in the Course of Fulfilling the Requirements to become a Member of the College

-Supervising members may permit only those members holding certificates authorizing supervised practice and other individuals in the course of fulfilling the requirements to become a member of a College whose members are authorized to perform the relevant controlled act and who demonstrate the knowledge, skills and competencies required, to perform the controlled acts.
-The supervising member must determine the process for the performance of the controlled acts taking into consideration the knowledge, skills and competence of the supervisee.
-Regardless of the requirements or expectations of any other professional body, the client is considered to be the client of the supervisor.
+Supervising members may permit the performance of controlled acts only by members holding certificates authorizing supervised practice or other individuals in the course of fulfilling the requirements to become a member of the College and who demonstrate the required knowledge, skills and competencies.
+The supervising member must determine the process for the performance of the controlled acts taking into consideration the knowledge, skills, and competence of the supervisee.

 4.3.2 Supervision of Non-member Providers who are Not Authorized to Perform the Controlled Act of Communicating a Diagnosis